guidrymwg/AnimalSounds/README.md

  - Android Studio (<a href="https://developer.android.com/studio/install.html"
 target="_new">Installing Android Studio</a>)
  - An Android phone or an Android phone emulator launched from Android Studio
+ - Some image files that may be found in this <a href="http://eagle.phys.utk.edu/guidry/android/images" target="_new">images directory</a>

 ## Getting Started
 First download this project using the <b>Clone or Download</b> button, either by